Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## *Why use a ULA for DNS?
 Why not use our GUA derived from Verizon's delegated prefix?
 After all, it's our LAN interface's IP address!*

-By creating a ULA alias for our LAN `ix0`, and a corresponding prefix, we've essentially created a *private* ULA subnet (fd00:AAAA:BBBB:CCCC::/64) on the LAN for the specific purpose of stable internal DNS service, and we will configure `unbound` to listen on the LAN interface, and *allow traffic in from the ULA address fd00:AAA:BBBB:CCCC::1, and its subnet*.
+By creating a ULA alias for our LAN `ix0`, and a corresponding prefix, we've essentially created a *private* ULA subnet (fd00:AAAA:BBBB:CCCC::/64) on the LAN for the purpose of stable internal services (like DNS, and `ssh` from LAN clients).
+We will configure `unbound` to listen on the LAN interface, and *allow traffic in from the ULA address fd00:AAA:BBBB:CCCC::1, and its subnet*.
+You will also be able to `ssh` into the router using the ULA.

 Advertising our GUA as our DNS is not best practice, because GUAs are publicly routable addresses.
 Yes, `pf` will block the advertisement from leaving, but using a private subnet is advantageous.